• Skip to primary navigation

 Table of Contents hide

 1) Update 1: Galaxy Note 5 S Pen is another design defect.
-If you accidentally insert the Galaxy Note 5 S Pen in wrong direction, Galaxy Note 5 will not be able to detect whether the S Pen is in the slot or not.
-There are no solutions except visiting service center.
-Please rad this page for details.
+If you accidentally insert the Galaxy Note 5 S Pen in the wrong direction, Galaxy Note 5 will not be able to detect whether the S Pen is in the slot or not.
+There are no solutions except visiting a service center.
+Please read this page for details.

 2) Top 5 defects of Galaxy Note 5: 1.
 No micro SD card support